Extracting Differences from an ArcSDE Geodatabase

 Historical Archive Differences

 Working with historical archives is very similar to the transaction version described above.
-The geodatabase reader parameters dialog has several parameters (marked in the parameters dialog image above) which control the difference data you can extract from archives:
+The geodatabase reader parameters dialog has several parameters (marked in the parameters dialog image above) that control the different data you can extract from archives:

 • Under the Version panel: